SSI Disability Benefits for Autistic Children

 The Social Security Administration provides Supplemental Security Income (SSI) payments to disabled people with limited financial resources.
 It is a needs-based program, meaning your family income and assets must fall below a certain level.

 To meet the SSI’s financial criteria, they first look at your total assets, or what they call resources.
 These are items you could sell if needed to provide food and shelter.
 However, there are many essential assets they don’t count, such as your personal car.
 To qualify a child, the child’s countable assets must be $2000 or less, and the parents’ countable assets must be less than $2,000 if a single parent, or $3000 if it’s a two-parent household.
 There are additional rules that apply if a parent’s resources are over the limit, in which case the extra will be attributed to the child’s $2,000 limit.
-Some typical countable resources are cash on hand, and money in checking accounts and savings accounts.
+Some typical countable resources are cash on hand and money in checking accounts and savings accounts.

 Regarding income, the SSA measures your countable income against the maximum benefit level; if the child’s countable income including income deemed from his or her parents living in the same household less than the benefit level, you will get the difference between the maximum benefit and the countable income.
 In 2020, the highest federal SSI monthly payment was $783 for an individual child.
 Some states supplement that amount.

 For a child, a portion of the parent’s income is “deemed” to count as the child’s income.
 As with resources, there are types of income that are not counted, such as food stamps, and income received from foster care support.
-If your disabled child receives child support payments, the SSA will count two-thirds of that amount in your total income, and exclude one-third of it.
+If your autistic child receives child support payments, the SSA will count two-thirds of that amount in your total income, and exclude one-third of it.
 If there are additional children in the house, there may be a reduction in the income otherwise countable.

 In general, the Social Security Administration states that when single parents live with another adult who is not the child’s other parent, the income from that person is not counted.
-For the income of another adult to count, the two people have to be legally married, or hold themselves out as a married couple to the public.
+For the income of another adult to count, the two people have to be legally married or hold themselves out as a married couple to the public.
 Otherwise, if you have roommates who are adults that you are not married to, their income will not be counted.
-Their relationship to you doesn’t matter, so they could be romantic interests, adult relatives, friends, or just housemates – as long as you’re not married or holding out and the other adult is not the disabled child’s parent, SSA won’t attribute their income to your child.
+Their relationship to you doesn’t matter, so they could be romantic interests, adult relatives, friends, or just housemates – as long as you’re not married or holding out and the other adult is not the disabled child’s parent, SSA won’t attribute their income to your child with autism.
 However, if that person is providing the child with shelter or food from them, your child’s benefit may be reduced by free or subsidized shelter or food received from that other adult.

 The financial requirements can be very confusing.
-SSA encourages individuals to call their offices to help get answers to your questions (see numbers below) and to file an application whenever there is a possibility of financial eligibility.
+SSA encourages individuals to call their offices to help get answers to their questions (see numbers below) and to file an application whenever there is a possibility of financial eligibility.

 Disability Determination for Children Under 18